moosend/mooskin-ui/components/Tags/README.md

 * `deletable` - wether tags should be deletable by backspace, still can be deleted by clicking on X
 * `label` - tags label
 * `placeholder` - placeholder on the input
-* `source` - source of the searchable and selectable typeahead data
+* `source` - source of the searchable and selectable typeahead data, can be an array of strings or a function that returns either an array of strings or a promise that resolves into an array of strings
 * `sourceLimit` - number of max results for source
 * `tags` - data to appear as already tagged (array of strings)
 * `onChange` - callback func when tags change